-In order to effectively address the limitations for women and poorer smallholders to access, deliver and benefit from sustainable agricultural intensification (SAI), eight multi-country projects have been commissioned by SAIRLA to respond to one of the following research questions:
+In order to effectively address the limitations for marginalised smallholders, including women and young people, to access, deliver and benefit from sustainable agricultural intensification (SAI), eight multi-country projects have been commissioned by SAIRLA to explore the following themes:

-In addition to generating new evidence to support women and poorer farmers develop environmentally and financially sustainable enterprises and boost productivity, the evidence base of what works and what is successful will be made available and accessible to decision-makers at local, national and regional levels.
+The evidence base of what does and doesn't work will be made available to decision-makers at local, national and regional levels.
 The results will also inform governments, business and local communities on how women and resource-poor smallholders can manage their agricultural resources for different outcomes in an increasingly commercial world.